Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 A \emph{quantum sphere} is a finite-volume quantum surface $(\BB C , h)$ defined in~\cite[Definition~4.21]{wedges}, which is often taken to have fixed quantum area.
 One can also consider quantum spheres with one, two, or three marked points, which we take to be sampled uniformly and independently from the $\sqrt{8/3}$-LQG area measure~$\mu_h$.
-Note that the marked points in~\cite[Definition~4.21]{wedges} correspond to the points $\pm\infty$ in the cylinder, and are shown to be sampled uniformly and independently from $\mu_h$ in~\cite[Proposition~5.15]{wedges}.
+Note that the marked points in~\cite[Definition~4.21]{wedges} correspond to the points $\pm\infty$ in the cylinder, and are shown to be sampled uniformly and independently from $\mu_h$ in~\cite[Proposition~A.13]{wedges} when one conditions on the quantum surface structure of a quantum sphere (i.e., modulo conformal transformation).
+Equivalently, the law of a quantum sphere using the parameterization by the cylinder as described in \cite{wedges} is invariant under the operation of picking $x,y$ from $\mu_h$ independently and then applying a change of coordinates which takes $x,y$ to $\pm \infty$.

-A \emph{quantum disk} is a finite-volume quantum surface with boundary $(\BB D , h)$ defined in~\cite[Definition~4.21]{wedges}, which can be taken to have fixed area, boundary length, or both.
+A \emph{quantum disk} is a finite-volume quantum surface with boundary $(\BB D , h)$ defined in~\cite[Definition~4.21]{wedges}, which can be taken to have fixed area or fixed area and fixed boundary length.
 A \emph{singly (resp.\ doubly) marked quantum disk} is a quantum disk together with one (resp.\ two) marked points in $\bdy \BB D$ sampled uniformly (and independently) from the $\sqrt{8/3}$-LQG boundary length measure $\nu_h$.
-Note that the marked points in~\cite[Definition~4.21]{wedges} correspond to the points $\pm\infty$ in the infinite strip, and are shown to be sampled uniformly and independently from $\mu_h$ in~\cite[Proposition~5.7]{wedges}.
-It follows from the definitions in~\cite[Section~4.4]{wedges} that a doubly-marked quantum disk has the same law as a single bead of a (weight-$2/3$) $\sqrt 6$-quantum wedge if we condition on quantum area and left/right quantum boundary lengths (note that this is only true for $\gamma = \sqrt{8/3}$).
+Note that the marked points in~\cite[Definition~4.21]{wedges} correspond to the points $\pm\infty$ in the infinite strip.
+It is shown in~\cite[Proposition~A.8]{wedges} that the marked points are sampled uniformly from $\nu_h$, meaning that the law of the quantum disk is invariant under the operation of sampling two independent points from $\nu_h$ then applying a conformal map which sends these points to $\pm\infty$.
+It follows from the definitions in~\cite[Section~4.4 and 4.5]{wedges} that a doubly-marked quantum disk has the same law as a single bead of a (weight-$2/3$) $\sqrt 6$-quantum wedge if we condition on quantum area and left/right quantum boundary lengths (note that this is only true for $\gamma = \sqrt{8/3}$).